pvcraven/2020-scams/source/fake_prizes/index.rst

 Fake Prizes
 ===========

-in the era of massive heights of inovation and technogy, scamers have found a way to scam many people by sending automatic emails with fake prizes to convice people they have won so me sort of prize only to scam them if they fall for it which is very easy to do.
+In the era of massive heights of innovation and technology, scammers have found a way to scam many people by sending automatic emails with fake prizes to convince people they have won some reward only to scam them if they fall for it, which is very easy to do.

 The Email
 ---------

-the email is usually a clone cite of an actual legitimate company that is made to conviece you of it's legitimacy.
+The email is usually a clone site of a legitimate company that is made to convince you of its legitimacy.

 ***common red flags***